subtalegames/mimir/.docs/src/concepts/ruleset.md

 The first query evaluates to the simpler rule, because the query does not satisfy the doors opened requirement.
 However, the second query evaluates to the more complex rule because the query *does* satistfy the doors opened requirement.

 ::: info
-In the second query, although the simpler rule is satisfied, Mímir does not evaluate it as true because it's less specific (i.e. contains fewer requirements).
+In the second query, although the simpler rule is satisfied, Mímir does not evaluate it as true because it's less specific (i.e. contains fewer evaluators).
 :::